 This policy sets out how we handle Personal Information, including the Personal Information of our authors, commenters and readers (users), in accordance with the Privacy Act, and how you can exercise your rights under the Privacy Act.

 We are a media organisation within the definition used in the Privacy Act.
-As such, for all our dealings with Personal Information in the course of journalism we may rely on the exemption contained in section 7B(4) of the Privacy Act.
+As such, for all our dealings with Personal Information in the course of journalism we may rely on the exemption contained in section 7B (4) of the Privacy Act.
+We are committed to observing the Australian Press Council Privacy Principles.

 ‘Personal Information’ has the meaning set out in the Privacy Act.
 Essentially, Personal Information is information or an opinion about an individual who is reasonably identifiable (including names, addresses, birth dates, or email addresses).